November 2, 2032

 This conference is about solutions, not problems, and a curfew is the best solution we have at this time.
 If restricting the movements of half its population is humanity’s only good tactic for reducing sexual assault, we at the LRRL are proud to advocate limiting the half most likely to do harm.

 Denise Balkissoon is a freelance journalist in Toronto.
-She co-created the blog The Ethnic Aisle.
+She co-founded The Ethnic Aisle, a blog about race and ethnicity.